polatengin/armtemplate-nestedtemplate-test/README.md

-# armtemplate-nestedtemplate-test
+# armtemplate-with-nestedtemplates

-This repo is for Testing for ARM Nested Templates
+This repo is for Testing ARM Nested Templates

 After cloning the repo you just need to invoke `publish.ps1` *PowerShell script* just like below;